streamlit/docs/content/library/get-started/create-an-app.md

 run into difficulties here are a few things you can do.

 - Check out our [community forum](https://discuss.streamlit.io/) and post a question
-- Quick help from command line with `$ streamlit help`
+- Quick help from command line with `streamlit help`
 - Go through our [Knowledge Base](/knowledge-base) for tips, step-by-step tutorials, and articles that answer your questions about creating and deploying Streamlit apps.
 - Read more documentation!
 Check out:
   - [Advanced features](/library/advanced-features) for things like caching, theming, and adding statefulness to apps.